awesome-automations/awesome-automations.github.io/pages/pages-root-folder/index.md

   title: "Hello & Welcome to our web site!"
   url: '/getting-started/'
   image: 'welcome-1-302x182.jpg'
   text: "Welcome to the <em><strong>awesome-automations.com</strong></em> web site!
 I am excited to bring you all of the cool and wonderful automations into one place to help with your home automation and smart home setup.
-There are a few things that you need in your setup prior to leveraging the automations we have on this web site.
+There are a few things that you need in your setup prior to leveraging the automations...
 Let's get started!"
 widget2:
   title: "What's the purpose of this web site?"
   url: '/info/'
   image: awesome-1-302x182.jpg
   text: "To bring all the <em><strong>awesome</strong></em> ideas and automations into a central place for you to get started.
 The Home Automation community is by far the most creative community out there, constantly thinking of automating various things in their life.
-This site captures the essence of that, and we need your help to make it better!"
+This site captures the essence of that, and your help in make it better is much apprciated!"
 widget3:
   title: "Awesome-HA Just for you!"
   url: 'http://www.awesome-ha.com'